5 effective credit control strategies to implement after making a sale

 As with all your communications with a client, the better the relationship is the better the outcome is likely to be.
 A strong relationship will encourage them to do business with you again as well as improving your chances of being paid on time.

 If you don’t already, you may wish to think about incentivising your sales team once payment has been made by the customer.
-This keeps them motivated to reduce disputes and ensures credit control best practice is front of mind from the outset, and should also discourage them from overselling.
+This keeps them motivated to reduce disputes and ensures credit control best practice is front of mind from the outset.
+It should also discourage them from overselling.

 Make it easy to get paid

-Looking at how you ask customers to pay their invoices could help you to make your credit control more efficient.
+Reviewing how you ask customers to pay your invoices could help you to make your credit control more efficient.
 There are many payment methods that could work well for you.

 Cheques must be posted, take time to clear and are prone to human error.
 They are also susceptible to excuses such as ‘the cheque is in the post’.

-BACS payments, meanwhile, increase the speed and reduce the admin burden on customers.
+BACS payments, meanwhile, increase speed and reduce the admin burden on customers.

 Direct debits and company credit cards can make the payment easier, and standing orders work well for customers who pay a set amount on a monthly basis.